 • The type of alcohol you’re drinking

 • Your current stress levels (if you’re stressed the alcohol is processed faster)

-• Whether you’ve eaten recently ( the less you’ve eaten thee quicker the alcohol will affect you, but you knew that already)
+• Whether you’ve eaten recently ( the less you’ve eaten thee quicker the alcohol will affect you)

 Alcohol affects your ability to be able to drive for many reasons.
-For example, when you’re drunk it takes longer for messages to reach your brain from your eyes – that’s why you sometimes work on a delay when you’re drunk.
+For example, when you’re drunk your responses are delayed.
 Having this impediment when driving is what makes driving a car and drinking so dangerous.

 Make sure you’re safe with a Breathalyzer kit

-Ultimately, it’s safer not to drink at all, or to have a breathalyser test ready in your car so that you can check your levels before putting yourself, or anyone else, at risk.
-There’s a whole range of kits, starting at £5 – a bargain price for your safety!
+Ultimately, it’s safer not to drink at all, or to have a breathalyser test ready in your car so that you can check your levels before putting yourself, or anyone else at risk.
+There’s a whole range of kits available, and they are not expensive.

-Or if you don’t fancy forking out the £5 pound Insurance Revolution have produced the perfect online tool for you – our drink-driving calculator.
-All you need to do is input a few personal details and how much you have had to drink and our calculator can tell you if its safe to drink or not.
+Insurance Revolution have produced the perfect online tool for you – our drink-driving calculator.
+All you need to do is input a few personal details and how much you have had to drink and our calculator can tell you if its safe to drive or not.